popdog3132/GLaDOS/README.md

 ```bash
 ngrok http 5050
 ```
+Set `SERVER_HOST` in your `.env` to the publicly reachable hostname (for example your ngrok subdomain).
 Configure your Twilio number to send webhooks for incoming calls to `https://<ngrok-subdomain>.ngrok.app/incoming-call`.

 Dial the number and chat with the assistant.